Micronaut SQL Libraries

 For this project, you can find a list of releases (with release notes) here:

-Java data sources can be configured for one of three currently provided implementations.
-Apache DBCP2, Hikari, and Tomcat are supported by default.
+Java data sources can be configured for one of four currently provided implementations.
+Apache DBCP2, Hikari, Tomcat, and Oracle Universal Connection Pool are supported by default.

 Using the CLI